Jalalhejazi/REST_0_1_2_3/NoCode_Data_API_Builder/readme.md

 # Data Api Builder (Microsoft Open Source innovation)

-- Low Code using a Generator | Less code | More time on Data
+- Low Code using a Generator | Less code | More time on Data and Business value

 - The source code is on GitHub: https://github.com/Azure/data-api-builder